Chair of the Trust

 Chief Operating Officer

 Dom Hardy joined the Trust in December 2019 as Chief Operating Officer.
 Previously he held the position of Director of Primary Care and System Transformation at NHS England and Improvement.
-Dom’s previous roles include Director of Commissioning Operations for Wessex and as Regional Assurance and Delivery Director.
-Prior to that, he worked in the South of England and South Central SHA working with colleagues across the South to establish and then lead the new commissioning system.
+Dom’s previous roles at NHS England include Director of Commissioning Operations for Wessex and Regional Assurance and Delivery Director for the South of England.
+Prior to that, he held posts in central Government, with PricewaterhouseCoopers, and in South Central Strategic Health Authority.

 Before moving to the NHS, Dom worked in central government in a range of roles including working alongside Professor Lord Ara Darzi as project director for the NHS Next Stage Review at the Department of Health and Social Care, Principal Private Secretary to John Reid and Patricia Hewitt and policy advisor to Tony Blair.
 He also worked at the management consultancy Price Waterhouse Coopers.